How To Get Rid Of Bed Bugs – 5 Quick Removal Methods

 Summary: How to get rid of bed bugs?
 Treating bed bugs involves a number of important steps, starting with proper identification!
 Finding out what works before attempting any treatments is also critical and there are a number of home remedies for bed bugs that you can use at minimal cost, such as steam and Silica.
 Lastly, this article will guide you through the prevention process to ensure that they stay away for good!

 1. Females can lay eggs as soon as they find a suitable place, at a rate of a single egg per day.
 In their lifespan, they can lay around 200 to 500 eggs.
-But they have to Bed bugs have to crawl their way to their next meal or nesting place as they do not have wings!
+Bedbugs have to crawl their way to their next meal or nesting place as despite having wings, they are unable to fly.

 2. If you are infested, it’s possible to have over a couple million bed bugs in your home within a year!
 It would only take a week for 380 000 of these pests to suck a human completely dry!
 Imagine the amount of pest control that would be needed in a situation like that!